ccat3z/stars/README.md

 * [florentc/xob](https://github.com/florentc/xob): A lightweight overlay volume (or anything) bar for the X Window System.
 * [xournalpp/xournalpp](https://github.com/xournalpp/xournalpp): Xournal++ is a handwriting notetaking software with PDF annotation support.
 Written in C++ with GTK3, supporting Linux (e.g. Ubuntu, Debian, Arch, SUSE), macOS and Windows 10.
 Supports pen input from devices such as Wacom Tablets.
 * [botoxparty/XP.css](https://github.com/botoxparty/XP.css): A CSS framework for building faithful recreations of operating system GUIs.
-* [WindySha/Xpatch](https://github.com/WindySha/Xpatch): 免Root实现app加载Xposed插件工具。This is a tool to repackage apk file, then the apk can load any xposed modules installed in the device.
+* [WindySha/Xpatch](https://github.com/WindySha/Xpatch): This is a tool to repackage apk file, then the apk can load any xposed modules installed in the device.
 It is another way to hook an app without root device.
 * [Xpra-org/xpra](https://github.com/Xpra-org/xpra): Persistent remote applications for X11; screen sharing for X11, MacOS and MSWindows.
 * [theQuert/XPS-9360-macOS](https://github.com/theQuert/XPS-9360-macOS): XPS 13 (9360) with macOS Big Sur
 * [hoanX/xps13-9360-Hackintosh](https://github.com/hoanX/xps13-9360-Hackintosh): macOS on XPS-9360